-- 1) Financial instruments measured at fair value through profit or loss are measured at fair value; - 2) Fair value through other comprehensive income are measured at fair value;
+1) Financial instruments measured at fair value through other comprehensive income are measured at fair value;

 (ii) Functional and presentation currency

 The functional currency of each Group entities is determined based on the primary economic environment in which the entities operate.
 The Group's consolidated financial statements are presented in New Taiwan Dollar (NTD), which is the Company's functional currency.
 All the financial information presented in New Taiwan Dollar has been rounded to the nearest thousands.